asteroidsumo58/josh-recipe-extractor-cursor/README.md

   - Per-recipe JSON outputs to `src/test/fixtures/recipes/results/*.json`
   - Aggregate `report.json` and `report.md` to `src/test/fixtures/recipes/`
 - Anti-bot/placeholder pages may parse as failures; use the audit to focus parser improvements on real gaps.

+### Timers – Usage Tips
+- Click “Start …” to use the parsed duration for a step.
+- Click “Custom…” to pick Hours/Minutes/Seconds, preview the HH:MM:SS, then “Create & Start”.
+- When a timer completes, a ~10s pulsing alert plays and (if permitted) a notification appears.
+- Timers are grouped by step; custom timers for the same step render inline with controls.

 ## 🏗️ Architecture